Highest qualification

 What the data measures

-The data shows the highest qualification achieved by people aged 25 to 29 years in the UK, by socio-economic background.
+The data shows the highest qualification achieved by young people aged 25 to 29 years in the UK, by socio-economic background.

 Things you need to know

-People’s socio-economic background is measured by the occupation of the main wage earner in their household when they were 14 years old.
+People’s socio-economic background is measured by the occupation of the main earner in their household when they were 14 years old.

 For data by ethnicity, the data shows whether young people had a university degree or not.
 This is because the number of people surveyed was too small to measure some qualification levels reliably.
 The percentages shown are those for men.
+Percentages are shown only for people from lower working-class and higher professional-class backgrounds.

 For data by disability status, respondents were asked if they had a health condition or illness lasting 12 months or more, and if that condition reduced their ability to carry out day-to-day activities.
 This is consistent with the definition of disability in the Equality Act 2010.

-Data is weighted using LFS probability weights.
+Data is weighted using LFS person weights.

 Type of data